TrustNetPK/aries-cloudagency-python/SupportedRFCs.md

-# Aries RFCs Supported in aries-cloudagent-python
+# Aries RFCs Supported in aries-cloudagency-python

-`aries-cloudagent-python` implements the specifications and protocols that are documented primarily in the [aries-rfcs](https://github.com/hyperledger/aries-rfcs).
+`aries-cloudagency-python` implements the specifications and protocols that are documented primarily in the [aries-rfcs](https://github.com/hyperledger/aries-rfcs).
 The following is a curated and generally up to date list of the RFCs that are supported by `aries-cloudagent-python`.
 We try to keep this list up to date, but if you have any questions, please contact us on the #aries channel on [Hyperledger Rocketchat](https://chat.hyperledger.org) or through an issue in this repo.
 The list is divided into the same two sections as the Aries RFCs-concepts and features.
 A third section describes some features of the agent that are not yet captured by RFCs, or that are described by [Indy HIPEs](https://github.com/hyperledger/indy-hipe).

 ## Aries RFC Concepts